 Collections in Metabase are a lot like folders.
 They’re where all your team’s dashboards and charts are kept.
 To explore a collection, just click on one in the Our analytics section of the home page, or click on

 Browse all items to see everything.

-Collections also have a list of any other items that are saved within them, as well as a list of other collections that are saved inside the current one by checking out the navigation sidebar.
+Collections have a list of any other items that are saved within them, and you can see what other collections are saved inside of the current one by checking out the navigation sidebar.

-Dashboards are simply collections of charts and numbers that you want to be able to refer back to regularly.
+Dashboards are a set of questions and text cards that you want to be able to refer back to regularly.
 Learn more about dashboards.

-If you click on a part of a chart, such as a bar in a bar chart, or a dot on a line chart, you’ll see a menu with actions you can take to dive deeper into that result, to branch off from it in a different direction, or to x-ray it to see an automatic exploration of the thing you clicked on.
+If you click on a part of a chart, such as a bar in a bar chart, or a dot on a line chart, you’ll see a the Action menu, with actions you can take to dive deeper into that result, branch off from it in a different direction, or create an X-ray to see an automatic exploration of the data.

-In this example of pie orders by type over time, clicking on a dot on this line chart gives us the ability to:
+In this example of orders by product category over time, clicking on a dot on this line chart gives us the ability to:

-VIP, etc.) or other different aspects of the order.
-Different charts will have different break out options, such as Location and Time.
+VIP).
+Different charts will have different breakout options, such as Location and Time.

 Lastly, clicking on the ID of an item in a table gives you the option to go to a detail view for that single record.
-(E.g., you can click on a customer’s ID to see the profile view for that one customer.)
+For example, you can click on a customer’s ID to see the profile view for that customer.